Gigaspaces/xap-docs/site/content/xap/12.3/admin/command-line-interface-cli-security.markdown

 ---
 type: post123
-title:  Command Line Interface
+title:  Using the CLI in a Secured Environment
 categories: XAP123SEC, PRM
-parent: security-administration.html
+parent: command-line-interface.html
-weight: 200
+weight: 500
 ---

-The Command Line Interface can be used to manage and monitor a running system.
-It is mainly used for script automation, and when there is a limitation to run a Graphical User Interface.
-This section covers how security can be applied to the commands supported by the CLI tool.
+This page explains how security can be applied to the commands supported by the CLI tool.

 # Login/Logout